cscart/docs/en/cscart_addons/addons/remove_vendor_products/index.rst

 Overview
 --------

-“Remove Vendor Products” add-on allows to quickly and effortlessly delete all products from the store/marketplace.
+“Remove Products” add-on allows to quickly and effortlessly delete all products from the store/marketplace.
 The removal process is launched by pressing only one button.
 The described functions can be granted to users included in a certain usergroup.
 Beside removal of all products the add-on provides an ability to delete product under the search results only.

 Despite the add-on name, it is also compatible with Ultimate edition of CS-Cart